suwuako/prometheus/docs/source/background.rst

 dumped, but not defined there.

-Using this, lets then look at ``call_print.o``'s symbols': We can see that there is a symbol called ``print_me`` that is called!
+Using this, lets then look at ``call_print.o``'s symbols: We can see that there is a symbol called ``print_me`` that is called!
 We can then determine that it is a unknown symbol that is referenced in ``call_print.o`` but has no definition there.
 If we then look at ``print.o``, we find that there is a (g)lobal (F)unction called print_me.
 We can thus infer that